 Overexploitation: strong negative impacts on biodiversity and society

-Population growth and increasing consumption lead to intense food production.
-Result: our natural resources are overexploited.
+Population growth and increased consumption lead to intense food production.
+As a result, our natural resources are overexploited.

-Overexploitation leads to an advance in Overshoot Day.
-Date on which it is estimated that the world population has consumed all the natural resources that the planet is capable of producing in one year.
-Every year Overshoot Day seems to come earlier and earlier.
-In 2020, it occurred on August 22, while it was December 20 in the year 1971.
-It would therefore take 1.6 planets to meet the world's needs in one year.
+Overexploitation is causing Earth Overshoot Day to arrive earlier.
+This is the date on which it is estimated that the world's population has consumed all the natural resources that the planet is capable of producing in a year.
+Each year, Earth Overshoot Day seems to arrive earlier and earlier.
+In 2020, it fell on August 22nd, whereas it was December 20th in 1971.
+It would therefore take 1.6 Earths to meet global needs in a year.

 Resource consumption remains unevenly distributed around the world.
-But if we all consumed as we do in France, there would be 2.7 planets to meet our needs.
+But if we all consumed as we do in France, we would need 2.7 planets to meet our needs.

-Furthermore, according to a UN report, the world population will reach 10.9 billion people in 2100.
-Without adopting sustainable resource consumption and management patterns, the day of overrun will continue to arrive sooner.
+Furthermore, according to a UN report, the world's population will reach 10.9 billion Without adopting sustainable consumption and resource management patterns, Earth Overshoot Day will continue to arrive earlier and earlier.

 The phenomenon of overexploitation is accompanied by that of overproduction.
-Overproduction is the situation in which production exceeds consumer demand.
-This phenomenon generally leads to a drop in prices and therefore a closure of the least competitive production centers.
-What follows is an increase in unemployment and a fall in wages, as well as an economic crisis (which will reduce production so that it meets demand and allows a return to growth).
+Overproduction occurs when production exceeds consumer demand.
+This phenomenon generally leads to a drop in prices and therefore the closure of the least competitive production centers.
+This is followed by an increase in unemployment and a decrease in wages, as well as an economic crisis (which will reduce production to meet demand and allow a return to growth).

-In recent years, this phenomenon has been observed in milk as well as pork.
-The price of these fell during 2015.
-A drop so significant that it did not allow breeders to cover their costs and generate a decent income.
+In recent years, this phenomenon has been observed in both milk and pork.
+Their prices fell during 2015.
+This drop was so significant that it prevented farmers from covering their costs and earning a decent income.

 The negative impacts of overexploitation on the planet

-The production of agricultural commodities requires a large amount of water for irrigation, as well as fertilizers and pesticides.
+Agricultural production requires a large amount of water for irrigation, as well as fertilizers and pesticides.
+Increased production is driven by the expansion of arable land at the expense of forests.

-The increase in this production occurs through the expansion of arable land to the detriment of forests.
-Added to this is the production of fodder for the production of meat and milk.
-According to the FAO, around 28% of the world's agricultural land is used to produce food which will then be wasted, without even having been consumed.
-This waste amounts to 10 million tonnes in France, and 1.3 billion tonnes worldwide, each year.
+Added to this is the production of animal feed for meat and milk production.
+According to the FAO, approximately 28% of the world's agricultural land is used to produce food that is subsequently wasted, never having been consumed.
+This waste amounts to 10 million tons in France and 1.3 billion tons worldwide each year.

-Overexploitation of agriculture and overgrazing then causes pollution of soils and waterways, and soil exhaustion.
-Deforestation is responsible for the destruction of habitats which increases the already significant number of threatened and endangered species.
-It reduces the absorption of greenhouse gases, interrupts the water cycle and prevents water from seeping into soils (because trees make soils permeable).
-Overfishing leads to disruption of the food chain and marine ecosystems, the disappearance of species and the involuntary capture of species such as dolphins or turtles.
+Overfarming and overgrazing lead to soil and water pollution, and soil depletion.
+Deforestation destroys habitats, increasing the already significant number of threatened and endangered species.
+It reduces the absorption of greenhouse gases, disrupts the water cycle, and prevents water from infiltrating the soil (because trees make the soil permeable).
+Overfishing, for its part, disrupts the food chain and marine ecosystems, leading to the disappearance of species and the unintentional capture of species such as dolphins and turtles.

-Once produced, this food must be packaged and transported to processing and/or distribution centers, while keeping the food at the right temperature.
-Which also requires energy, emits greenhouse gases and produces waste (food or not).
+Once produced, this food must be packaged and transported to processing and/or distribution centers, while maintaining the correct temperature.
+This requires additional energy, emits greenhouse gases, and produces waste (food or otherwise).

 This puts pressure on biodiversity and the environmental burden is multiplied when food is wasted.